 Neurology is the study of the nervous system and the diagnosis of conditions that affect it.
 The nervous system is extremely complex and regulates and coordinates the body's activities.
 It involves the brain, spinal cord, nerves and muscles.
 Neurological disorders can range from headaches and seizures to diseases like dementia and Parkinson’s.

 Neurologists are the experts who look at your nervous system and identify diseases and disorders.
 These can range from headaches and seizures to diseases like dementia and Parkinson’s.
 Neurologists can also deal with traumatic injuries and infections of the nervous system.

 A neurologist might refer you to a neurosurgeon if they think an operation in hospital is necessary for your condition, or they may suggest that you work with a physiotherapist, or speech therapist.

-At BMI Healthcare, we are proud to facilitate Consultant neurologists, physiotherapists, occupational therapists, speech therapists, nurses and clinical psychologists.
+At our hospitals, we are proud to facilitate Consultant neurologists, physiotherapists, occupational therapists, speech therapists, nurses and clinical psychologists.
 They can help test, diagnose, and treat or manage your symptoms in order to help improve your quality of life.

 There are millions of people in the UK living with a neurological disorder or condition and the symptoms that come with it.
 It's important to get the right treatment so you can maintain your quality of life.
 Some of the common reasons for seeing a neurologist are:

-The Neurology departments at BMI Healthcare offers treatment for a wide range of neurological disorders and conditions including:
+The Neurology departments at our hospitals offer treatment for a wide range of neurological disorders and conditions including: